kyrylo0605/wordpress/wp-content/plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 = 1.0.14 - 10/02/2015 =
  * Fixed - session_start() function warning
  * Fixed - Notice: Undefined variable: coupons_list
- * Fixed - woocommerce deprecated function warning
+ * Fixed - WooCommerce deprecated function warning

 = 1.0.13 - 19/12/2014 =
  * Currency as field removed from the plugin.
 Reason: we now automatically passed the currency which you may have set in WooCommerce store